levidomates/wordlist-maker/README.md

 # Wordlist Maker

-This is a password producer for etichal hacking purpose.
+This is a wordlist maker for etichal hacking purpose.

 ## Usage